axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

 .. _configure-new-dashboard-custom-widget:

-Configure custom widget
+Configure Custom Widget
 ========================

-Define an Ivy process for the custom widget
+.. _define-an-ivy-process-for-the-custom-widget:

+Define An Ivy Process For The Custom Widget
 -------------------------------------------

-The custom widget can display a predefined Ivy process inside it.
-This solution allows users to work directly on Portal Dashboard.
+The custom widget can display a predefined Ivy process.
+This solution allows users to work directly on the Portal Dashboard instead of opening another page.

-First, the developer needs to create a specific process for Portal Dashboard:
+First, the developer needs to create a specific process for the Portal
+Dashboard:

-   Set value for process' custom field ``isDashboardProcess`` to true.
+   Set custom field ``isDashboardProcess`` for the process to true.

    |dashboard-custom-field|

-   Parameters for the process must be a String variable and named in a special format: ``type__name``
+   Parameters for the process have to be a String variable and named in a special format: ``type__name``

    |dashboard-custom-params|